Legal provisions of COM(2022)57 - Union Secure Connectivity Programme for the period 2023-2027

 2. The Commission shall ensure a clear division of tasks and responsibilities between the various entities involved in the Programme and shall coordinate the activities of those entities.
 The Commission shall also ensure that all the entrusted entities involved in the implementation of the Programme protect the interests of the Union, guarantee the sound management of the Union’s funds and comply with the Financial Regulation and this Regulation.

-3. The Commission shall procure, award and sign the contracts referred to in Article 15 in compliance with the Financial Regulation.
+3. The Commission shall procure, award and sign the contracts referred to in Article 19.

-4. The Commission may entrust tasks concerning the Programme to the Agency and ESA under indirect management, in compliance with their respective roles and responsibilities as set out under Articles 24 and 25.
-In order to facilitate the achievement of the objectives under Article 3 and promote the most efficient cooperation between the three entities, the Commission may establish contribution agreements with each entity.
+4. The Commission may entrust tasks concerning the Programme to the Agency and ESA under indirect management, according to their respective roles and responsibilities, as set out under Articles 27 and 28.
+In order to facilitate the achievement of the objectives referred to in Article 3 and promote the most efficient cooperation between the Commission, the Agency and ESA, the Commission may establish contribution agreements with each entrusted entity.

-5. Without prejudice to the tasks of the contractor referred to in Article 15(2), the Agency or other entrusted entities, the Commission shall ensure that the uptake and use of the services provided by the Programme is promoted and maximised.
+5. Without prejudice to the tasks of the contractors referred to in Article 19, the Agency or other entrusted entities, the Commission shall ensure the uptake and use of the governmental services.
 It shall ensure complementarity, consistency, synergies and links between the Programme and other Union actions and programmes.

-6. Where appropriate, the Commission shall ensure the coherence of activities performed in the context of the Programme with activities carried out in the space domain at Union, national or international level.
-It shall encourage cooperation between the Member States and, where relevant to the Programme, facilitate convergence of their technological capacities and developments in the space domain.
+6. Where appropriate, the Commission shall ensure the coherence of activities performed in the context of the Programme with the activities already carried out in the space domain at Union, national or international level.
+It shall encourage cooperation between the Member States, facilitate interoperability of their technological capacities and developments in the space domain, and, where relevant to the Programme, aim to ensure coherence of the secure connectivity system with the relevant activities and interoperability of capacities developed under the national recovery and resilience plans.

-7. The Commission shall inform the Programme committee referred to in Article 42(1) of the interim and final results of the evaluation of any procurement procedures and of any contracts, including subcontracts, with public and private entities.
+7. The Commission shall inform the European Parliament and the Programme committee referred to in Article 47(1) of the interim and final results of the evaluation of any procurement procedures and of any contracts, including subcontracts, with public and private entities.

 Role of the Agency